AlexxIT/go2rtc/README.md

 - creator of the project's logo [@v_novoseltsev](https://www.instagram.com/v_novoseltsev)

 > [!CAUTION]
-> There is NO existing website for go2rtc project other than this GitHub repository.
+> The official website of the project is this GitHub repository and go2rtc.org (hosted on GitHub Pages).
 The website go2rtc[.]com is in no way associated with the authors of this project.

 ---